Kim-Lancaster/portfolio/README.md

 Hello and Welcome to my website and portfolio!
 My name is Kim,
 I am a front-end developer based in the United States.
+Below is a dev log starting from when I decided to get ready to apply to jobs until today!

+7/13/22
+Did more work on the cupcake website.
+I modified the 'to top' button so that it says to top and matches the color palette.
+The text in the about section was lowered so that there is less dead space.
+Text was made bigger in the classes section for readability/  Variable were added to the css.
+And some attribute values were changes so that the site was more responsive.
+I have begun adding in media queries.

 7/12/22
 Well I haven't written an update in probably 3 weeks!
 I'm terrible.
 But, I have been updating and working (and updating and working...).
 Yesterday and today I worked mostly on the cupcake website.
 I added a 'back to the top' icon that appears when you scroll down.
 It is animated so that it catches the eye.
 I added a pharallax to the hero image.
 I added an unstyled map, by open tiles, to the contact section.
 I created a footer, that's not in a footer tag, to add the created by section.
 I increased the space between the nav and the start of the specials section.
 I fixed the specials pictures so that they are not distorted.
 Modified the layout of some of the paragraphs.
 Lastly, I updated the about me section to have a better flow.